leancloud/cpp-sdk/README.md

 Then, a `docs` directory will be generated.

-code style
+Code style
 ----------
 Usually, we try to follow the google-cpp-code-style.
 There is a tool named as [cpplint.py](http://google-styleguide.googlecode.com/svn/trunk/cpplint/cpplint.py) that reads source files and identifies many style errors.
 We can check the code sytle of our project by the following command:

 		scripts/check-cpp-code-style.sh

-high-level file hierarchy
+High-level file hierarchy
 =========================

 - `include`: header files of AVOSCloud